Greek Chicken Bowls

 How to make Greek chicken bowls

-Step 1- Marinade the chicken.
+Step 1- Make the marinade.
 In a large bowl, combine the olive oil, lemon juice, lemon zest, garlic, oregano, salt, and pepper.
-Add the chicken, toss to combine, and let it marinate in the fridge for 10 minutes.

-pan seared chicken in skillet.
+pan-frying chicken breasts in a skillet.

 • Look for an internal temperature of 165F.
 To know when the chicken is fully cooked.
 It’s my #1 tip for avoiding dry, rubbery, or undercooked chicken.